hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

   - I don't really want to write off non-STEM people without meeting them, but it's highly unlikely that we would get along, based on my past experiences and ex-girlfriends.
   - Also, its nice to know you'll be able to do something useful in society and actually get a job
+  - __Update (2017-01-16):__ For the purposes of this conversation, I'm going to classify both Philosophy and Psychology majors under "Science" even though neither is thought of a hard-science.
+I would be extremely surprised if this really makes much of a difference to anyone reading this however since I have yet to meet a single Indian girl who is either a Philosophy or Psychology major.
 * Know at least some level of computer science
   - CS is a vital skill set in the 21st century.
 If you are a CS nerd like me, that's awesome I already like you (we need more women in CS, go out and recruit some more).